Creating a Custom Third-Party Integration

 - id: requires_service_status_to_be_active

-description: Requires service status to be active
+description: Requires PagerDuty service status to be active

 rule:

-factRef: example_pagerduty:default/service
+factRef: example-pagerduty:default/service

 path: $.status